 Ana Maria Elorrieta

-Ana Maria Elorrieta became a member of the IFAC Board in November 2010 and joined the Nominating Committee in January 2013, after previously serveing on the same committee from 2009 to 2010 and on the International Auditing and Assurance Standards Board from 1998 to 2003.
+Ana Maria Elorrieta became a member of the IFAC Board in November 2010 and joined the Nominating Committee in January 2013, after previously serving on the same committee in 2009 and on the International Auditing and Assurance Standards Board from 1998 to 2003.
 She was nominated to the IFAC Board by the Instituto dos Auditores Independentes do Brasil (IBRACON) and the Conselho Federal de Contabilidade (CFC).

-Ms. Elorrieta recently retired as an auditor at PricewaterhouseCoopers Auditores Independentes, where she worked for over 30 years.
-She has extensive experience in auditing engagements for large and medium local and international companies.
+Ms. Elorrieta retired in 2013 from her position as an auditor at PricewaterhouseCoopers Auditores Independentes, where she had worked for 35 years.
+She has extensive experience in auditing engagements for large and medium local and international companies, listed and private.
 She also has experience as a professor in accounting and auditing at the University of Buenos Aires and University El Salvador, in Buenos Aires, Argentina.

-She is also president of IBRACON and a member of its Board of Directors.
+She was also president of IBRACON from 2009 to 2011 and a member of its Board of Directors.
 Previously, she worked as technical director at IBRACON, where she was responsible for the issuance of technical pronouncements and relations with Brazilian regulators.